alexrobincrabbe/build_a_treehouse/README.md

 </div>

-- The footer is styled similarly to the header
-- However is not fixed, and is only visible when scrolling down.
+- The footer is styled similarly to the header, however is not fixed, and is only visible when scrolling down.
 - It contains links to external sites, with more information about treehouses for interested users.

 ### Index Page